DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-03-29-collecting-reasons-for-deferral.md

 ## Next steps

-Providing providers with a defined set of options to select from will expedite the process for users to submit this data and facilitate easier analysis of the information.
+Providing providers with a defined set of options to select from will expedite the process for users to submit this data and facilitate easier information analysis.
 Consequently, once we have collected a few months of free text data, it will be analysed to identify commonalities that can be used to establish a defined set of options.

 *[API]: application programming interface
 *[CSV]: comma-separated values